 For those who don’t know me, I’m the Chief Scientist at Lexalytics.
 We sell text analytics and NLP solutions, but at our core we’re a machine learning company.
 We maintain hundreds of supervised and unsupervised machine learning models that augment and improve our systems.
-And we’ve spent more than a decade gathering data sets and experimenting with new algorithms.
+And we’ve spent more than 15 years gathering data sets and experimenting with new algorithms.

-In this article, I’ll start by exploring some machine learning approaches for natural language processing.
+In this article, I’ll start by exploring some machine learning for natural language processing approaches.
 Then I’ll discuss how to apply machine learning to solve problems in natural language processing and text analytics.

 - Background: Machine Learning in the Context of Natural Language Processing